On the spectrum of the Kronig-Penney model in a constant electric field: Relative Pr ufer variables

 Since $\Ai, \Bi$ solve the Airy equation it is easily checked that $\refsol$ is indeed a solution of~\eqref{eq: Stark eq intro}.
 Since $\Ai, \Bi$ are linearly independent their real zeroes are distinct.
 Therefore $|\refsol(x)|^2>0$ for all $x$ and $\arg(\refsol)$ is well-defined.
 We can thus define $\gamma \in C^\infty(\R)$ by

 Most of the properties of $\refsol$ which are of interest to us concern $\gamma$ and its derivatives.

 While we do not reflect this in our notation, we note that both $\refsol, \gamma$ implicitly depend on the values of $F, E$.
-It should however be emphasized that $\refsol$ is independent of the coupling constants $\{g_n\}_{n\in \Z}$.
+It should however be emphasized that $\refsol, \gamma$ do not depend on the coupling constants $\{g_n\}_{n\in \Z}$.
 We also note that the dependence on the parameters $F, E$ is very simple.
 Indeed, from the explicit expression for $\refsol$ we have that

 In particular, all quantitative properties of $\refsol, \gamma$ which we shall discuss are uniform for $F, E$ in compact subsets of their respective domains.

 For future reference in the next lemmas we collect some properties of $\refsol$.